heiniglab/hawe2021_meQTL_analyses/regulator_enrichment/README.md

 Enrichment analyses for the lists of epigenetic regulators provided in the Lemire et al. 2015 paper (https://www.nature.com/articles/ncomms7326)

+Lists of regulators are provided in lemire2015/ sub-directory.

 Can be run via the provided snakemake file, e.g.:

 ```{bash}